 Fauziah Pruner [Finance Officer] joined the Forum of Federations in January 2009 is responsible for corporate accounting and financial reporting.
 She is a Certified General Accountant and has extensive experience in both private and public sectors.
 Email: email@example.com

-Liam Whittington [Project Officer] is a researcher and analyst who has held positions for policy research organisations in Washington DC, Vienna, and the UK.
+Liam Whittington [Organizational Development Officer] is a researcher and analyst who has held positions for policy research organisations in Washington DC, Vienna, and the UK.
 He has contributed to research and development projects in a range of countries operating in a variety of different policy areas, including education, security, local governance, international development, and civil service organisation, and has experience of conducting public spending reviews.
 Liam is a Research Fellow of the Council on Hemispheric Affairs (Washington DC) and has published a number of articles on a range of international policy issues.
 He holds a First Class Honours degree in Medieval and Modern History from the University of Birmingham (UK), and an MA in International Relations from the University of Nottingham (UK).